 - Credit cards can have a higher cost of working capital than business funding, or start with a lower and attractive cost of working capital but convert to a much higher cost of working capital after a promotion ends) or if your payments are late.

 - Higher balances with credit cards have a negative effect on your credit score and can make it difficult to qualify for business funding later on.

 - You may be personally liable when using personal credit cards for your business.

 - It’s easy to get maxed out and you can accumulate debt quickly that can be difficult to overcome.

-Before using a personal credit card for to fund your business, consider a business loan.
-Many lenders offer short-term or long-term business loans depending on what your needs are, and most times like with equipment financing, it uses the same assets that you are purchasing as collateral for the loan.
+Before using a personal credit card for to fund your business, consider business funding.
+Many funders offer short-term or long-term business funding depending on what your needs are, and most times like with equipment financing, it uses the same assets that you are purchasing as collateral for the funding.

-Looking for a business loan?
+Looking for business funding?
 Easy online application with First Down Funding.

 This post was written by fdfadmin